 Yes.
 All our electronic resources such as ebooks, journals and databases are available in the usual way.
 Just login with your University username and password for access.
 If you need help, use our Electronic Resources LibGuide or get in touch via email email@example.com or chat service.

 Can I still suggest new books?

-Yes, students can still suggest books via the Book Suggestion Scheme, and staff can send in orders as usual, however we are only ordering ebooks at present.
-Items should be essential for teaching and research activity.
-All users can contact their Liaison Librarian for help in finding digital alternatives to print material.
+Yes, students can still suggest books via the Book Suggestion Scheme, and staff can send in orders as usual, however we are only ordering ebooks.
+Items must be essential for teaching or research.
+Students and staff can contact their Liaison Librarian for help finding digital alternatives to print material which is unavailable.